forward-market-design/flow-trading-service/fts-solver/README.md

 ## Primitive Types

-There are two externally-defined types `ProductId` and `AuthId`, which allow the application host to provide their own implementations.
+There are three externally-defined types `DemandId`, `PortfolioId`, and `ProductId`, which allow the application host to provide their own implementations.
 These are black-boxes as far as the solver is concerned -- they just need to implement `Clone + Eq + Hash + Ord`.

-This crate defines a `Submission<AuthId, ProductId>` type, which is intended to encapsulate a single bidder's submission.
-A submission is a combination of *auths* and *costs*: an auth defines a portfolio (a sparse vector over product space) and the minimum and maximum allowable trade of this portfolio.
-Costs define a linear combination of auths (a group) and a utility function, whose domain additionally constrains the space of feasible outcomes.
-It is assumed by the solver that auth ids are globally unique; that is, the auth ids should be disjointly partitioned amongst the submissions.
-(It does not otherwise cause an error, but will likely yield unexpected results.)
-Refer to the implementations of `src/types/auth.rs` and `src/types/cost.rs` for more details on these types.
-Refer to `tests/simple_solve.rs` for an example assembling two submissions and solving them.
+Note that the solver has no notion of a bidder: all portfolios and demand are treated together.
+A user of this library is responsible for reassociating the outcomes to the individual bidders.

+A portfolio is characterized by two quantities:
+1. A vector in product space (typically sparse) that defines a trading direction -- trade of products can only occur along portfolio directions.
+2. A vector in demand space (typically sparse).
+Each portfolio is associated to one or more demand curves; each demand curve sums the associated, weighted portfolio trades in determining the marginal cost.

 ## TODO